Tech Specs & FAQs

-Runs on all modern browsers such as Chrome, Firefox, IE, Edge, Safari and more.
+Codio runs on all modern browsers such as Chrome, Firefox, IE, Edge, Safari, and more.

 Like most powerful IDEs, you can create and destroy panels for code editing, terminal access and web page previews.

-Terminal window providing access to the command line with sudo level privileges.
+Yes, a terminal window provides access to the command line with sudo level privileges.

-Full visual debugger with support for Java, C, C++ and NodeJS.
-Other languages can be added on request.
+Yes, we have a full visual debugger with support for Java, C, C++, and NodeJS.
+Support for other languages can be added upon request.